wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 In this step you install the Marathon load balancer.
 The Marathon load balancer (marathon-lb) is a supplementary service discovery tool that can work in conjunction with native Mesos DNS.
 For more information, see the [Marathon Load Balancer][4] GitHub repository.

-**Important:** Do not install Marathon Load Balancer until the Cassandra DCOS service is installed and shows status of Healthy in the DCOS web interface.
+**Important:** Do not install Marathon Load Balancer until the Cassandra DC/OS service is installed and shows status of Healthy in the DC/OS web interface.

 1. Install the marathon-lb package: